marcel-ngn/marcel-ngn/README.md

 Hey there 👋,
 I'm Marcel.

-I'm an IAM Engineer at HelloFresh, specializing in Entra ID with a passion for Identity, Security and Automation.
+I'm a Cloud Security Consultant at Skaylink, specializing in MS Azure with a passion for Identity, Security and Automation.
 I love solving IAM and IGA challenges, optimizing security, and building automated solutions to streamline workflows.

 # 💻 tech stack: